 - Gaining clarity on certain aspects of the teachings or practices

-If what you need is the ability to ask me a few questions from time to time, and to have me for support and accountability, then check out my Limitless Life Program, which includes monthly coaching calls.
+If what you need is the ability to ask me a few questions from time to time, and to have me for ongoing support and accountability, then check out Limitless Life Platinum, which includes monthly coaching calls and access to all online courses.

-On the other hand, if you want a deeper engagement, you can hire me for a one-on-one coaching session.
+On the other hand, if you want to do a deeper work together, then you can hire me for a one-on-one coaching session.

 If you want spiritual coaching, fill in the form below, and tell me about your background, experiences, questions and goals.